How to Get Unhigh

 How to Avoid Getting Too High

-So, unfortunately, there is no quick fix to learning how to sober up from weed.
-The best you can do is take preventative measures and initiate some coping mechanisms that help you deal with the situation.
+So, unfortunately, there is no quick fix to sobering up from weed.
+The best you can do is initiate some coping mechanisms to help you get unhigh or take preventative measures to avoid it in the first place.
 Here are our eight top tips for avoiding getting too high, as well as waiting it out as you uncomfortably wonder how to get sober from cannabis.

 1. Watch Your Dosing

 The recent experimentation and developments among cannabis growers have ensured that every strain of weed is incredibly powerful.
 As a result, the weed of today is nothing like the weed of the 1970s and 80s.
 With the potency of cannabis through the roof, microdosing is the way to go.
-When you microdose THC, you’re taking much lower amounts – between 0.5 and 2.5 mg instead of the more traditional 5 to 10 mg hits.
+When you microdose THC, you’re taking much lower amounts – between 0.5 and 2.5 mg instead of the more traditional 5 to 10 mg hits that could leave you struggling with how to get unhigh.

 You can also purchase products with different ratios of cannabinoids.
-Instead of getting an edible with 100% THC, consider exploring products with more CBD or CBG to minimize the uncomfortable psychoactive effects of THC while still enjoying a high.
+Instead of getting an edible with 100% THC, consider exploring products with more CBD or CBG to minimize the uncomfortable psychoactive effects of THC that make it difficult to sober up from weed.
 All legally sold products list dosages and ratios right on the label!

 2. Take Your Time